zenlyj/Server-Control-Panel/README.md

 The application automatically updates the status of the servers in 10 seconds intervals, however, the user can also update the server status manually by selecting the server(s) on the `Server List` and clicking the `Ping` button.

+### Server Shutdown
+This feature will only work on servers that are connected to the same network as the user's machine.
+To shut down a server, simply select a server from the `Server List` and click the `Shutdown` button.
+You may also shut down multiple servers by selecting multiple servers from the `Server List` before clicking the `Shutdown` button. <br />

+If a server is offline or undergoing name/ip change, the shut down operation will be aborted.

+### IP Change
+This feature will only work on servers that are connected to the same network as the user's machine.
+To change the IP address of a server, simply select a server from the `Server List` and click on the `Change IP` button. <br />

+A new window will be created, prompting you to enter a new IP address.
+Make the necessary changes and click on the `Confirm` button. <br />

+If a server is offline, being shut down, or undergoing name change, the IP change operation will be aborted.

+### Host Name Change
+Similar to IP change, select a server and click on the `Rename` button.
+Then make the necessary changes and click on the `Confirm` button.

+If a server is offline, being shut down, or undergoing ip address change, the rename operation will be aborted.

+### Remote Desktop
+This feature will only work on servers that are connected to the same network as the user's machine.
+The user's machine and server must also support `Remote Desktop Protocol`.

+To establish a remote desktop connection with the server, select the server on the `Server List` and click on the `Remote Desktop` button.